-No module taught in the School has examination as a component worth more than 50% of the module assessment.
+No module taught in ArcPal has examination as a component worth more than 50% of the module assessment.
 Other methods of assessment used are: essays, portfolios, dissertations, projects (group or individual), oral presentations and student peer assessment.
 Assessment for each module is outlined with each module description.

 Submission of Coursework

-The only exception to this is the submission of Level 1 Archaeology or Palaeoecology practicals which are normally collected at the end of each class by the co-ordinator unless extra time is permitted for completion.
+Occasionally (especially in Level 1 practicals) coursework may be collected at the end of each class by the co-ordinator unless extra time is permitted for completion.
 Students are informed of the latest date by which these practicals can then be handed in to the School Office.
 No receipt is issued.

 Exceptional circumstances, for the purposes of assessment decisions, are defined as unforeseen factors, or factors outside a student’s control which have a negative impact on his or her performance.
 Chronic conditions for which students have received support and reasonable adjustments do not constitute exceptional circumstances, although a worsening of a condition may do so.

 When exceptional circumstances occur close to a student’s examination or an assessment deadline, the University will ensure that the student will not be disadvantaged, providing that his or her need is genuine, and that the correct procedures are followed.
 It is the student’s responsibility to submit evidence of exceptional circumstances, e.g. a medical certificate or a letter from their GP, which does not simply report the student’s circumstances, but verifies the circumstances, and/or provides a medical opinion.